This post may contain affiliate links. See our affiliate disclaimer here.

 RV Services

 In the States, camping for free creates a few problems.
 Where are you going to refill your water?
 Where are you going to dump your black and grey tanks?
-Where are you going to throw out your garbage?!
+Is there a place to throw out your garbage?!

 For many campers, the answer is to grab a campground for a night and take care of the RV.

 But in France, no need.
 You can find potable water, RV service stations, and plentiful public trash cans in most towns.
-Heck, you can find sorted recycling bins in almost every town too!
-France lives up to the hype and it was shockingly easy to find the services we need for the RV.
+Heck, you can find sorted recycling bins in almost every town, too!
+France lives up to the hype, and finding the services we need for the RV was shockingly easy.
+We even found laundry services outside of some hypermarkets and gas stations.

 Related: All the Countries Where You Can RV